 Providing Evidence of Injury

 An insurance company is more likely to provide a fair settlement when faced with strong, comprehensive evidence of the injuries sustained, as well as the physical and emotional impact of those injuries on the victim.
-An attorney can help provide medical records, witness statements, and expert opinions to support the claim.
+An attorney can help provide medical records, witness statements, and professional opinions to support the claim.

 Providing Evidence of Liability